23/DeveloperDocumentation/lib/php/README.md

 After authenticating your application, you can invoke an API method from the command-line by running:

     ./visualplatform-command.php <endpoint> <param1> <value1> <param2> <value2> ...

+The script also handles the special case of getting data in a native PHP data structure by parsing JSON data from the API:

+    ./visualplatform-command.php <endpoint> <param1> <value1> ... format php